If I'm Lyin, I'm Flyin

 "If I'm Lyin, I'm Flyin" is a song by American rapper Kodak Black.
-It was released on September 28, 2018 as the lead single from his second studio album Dying to Live (2018).
+It was released on September 28, 2018, as the lead single from his debut studio album Dying to Live (2018).

 Composition

-The song finds Kodak Black rapping about his life from being on the streets and in jail to becoming a successful rapper ("I can't let these niggas knock me off my pimpin' / God sat me down and talked to me I listened"), and "ruminates on his fallen homies" as well.
+The song finds Kodak Black rapping about his life from being on the streets and in jail to becoming a successful rapper ("I can't let these niggas knock me off my pivot / God sat me down and talked to me I listened"), and "ruminates on his fallen homies" as well.

 Critical reception

 Patrick Montes of Hypebeast wrote that the song "pairs his unique, charismatic flows with syrupy, bass-heavy melodies."

 Music video

 An accompanying music video was released with the single.
 Directed by Spencer Hord, the video shows Kodak Black enjoying his freedom after his release from jail, flying on a private jet and reuniting with family.